Cloud providers¶

 GCP¶

-Skyward creates an instance template and a firewall rule per cluster, both cleaned up on teardown.
-Instances use Google's Deep Learning VM images (CUDA 12.x, NVIDIA 570 drivers) for GPU workloads.
+SSH keys are injected via instance metadata.
+GCP API calls are sync clients dispatched to a dedicated thread pool, sized by thread_pool_size.
+Skyward creates an instance template and a firewall rule per compute, both cleaned up on teardown.
+Instances use Google's Deep Learning VM images for GPU workloads.

 Setup¶